-SRSS Providers may approve purchases of PBS medications up to the \$150 per item cap (with the \$6.30 co-payment per medication deducted) for Band 4 - 6 SRSS recipients.
+SRSS Providers may approve purchases of PBS medications up to the \$150 per item cap (with the \$6.40 co-£ payment per medication deducted) for Band 4 - 6 SRSS recipients.
 Where more than one brand of medication is available, the cheapest option must be purchased.
 Purchases should be recorded on the Service Provider Portal as a 'Payment Confirmation - below threshold' activity.
-Requests for purchases in excess of the cap amount or outside the policy outlined above must be forwarded to the DIBP Status Resolution Officer (or CPON), via the Service Provider Portal, as a 'Payment Request - above threshold' activity, for consideration.
+Requests for purchases in o excess of the cap amount or outside the policy outlined above must be forwarded to the Status Resolution Officer (or CPON), via the Service Provider Portal, as a 'Payment Request - above threshold' activity, for consideration.
 Any such request must include a completed Payment Request form and any supporting documentation, such as GP or specialist referral as an attachment.
 Requests to cover the co-payment

 Requests to cover the PBS co-payment will generally not be considered, however, where it can be demonstrated that there are unique or exceptional circumstances, the Department will assess these on a case-by-case basis.
-Such requests should be forwarded to SRSS Operations via the Service Provider Portal, as a 'Payment Request - above threshold' activity with a completed Payment Request form and all relevant supporting documentation attached.
+Such requests should be forwarded to SRSS Operations via the Service Provider Portal, operations of the service Provider Portal, operations of the service Provider Portal operations of the service Portal oper as a 'Payment Request - above threshold' activity with a completed Payment Request form and all relevant supporting documentation attached. ea